Chapter 3: Section 2

-Sa vedaitat paramam brahma dhāma yatra viśvaṁ nihitam bhāti śubhram, upāste puruṣam ye hy akāmās te śukram etad ativartanti dhīrāḥ (3.2.1): Whoever knows this Brahman in which the Universe in all its vastness is fixed and which shines more radiantly than the Sun, and those people who are devoted to such a person without any kind of earthly desire, go beyond the chances of coming back to this world by rebirth.
-The possibility of rebirth is severed completely because the cause of rebirth, which is the remainder of the sanchita karmas, is burnt and becomes like a burnt seed.
+Sa vedaitat paramam brahma dhāma yatra viśvaṁ nihitam bhāti śubhram, upāste puruṣam ye hy akāmās te śukram etad ativartanti dhīrāḥ (3.2.1): Whoever knows this Brahman in which the universe in all its vastness is fixed, and which shines more radiantly than the Sun, and those people who are devoted to such a person without any kind of earthly desire, go beyond the chances of coming back to this world by rebirth.
+The possibility of rebirth is severed completely because the causes of rebirth, which are the remainder of the sanchita karmas, are burnt and become like a burnt seed.

-The karma of the Jivanmukta Purusha is compared to a burnt seed or a burnt cloth.
+The karma of the jivanmukta purusha is compared to a burnt seed or a burnt cloth.
 A burnt cloth may look like a cloth, but if we touch it, it is ashes.
-A burnt seed cannot germinate into a plant though it may look like a seed to all outside perceptions.
-So is the condition in this world of the knower of Brahman.
-He transcends the causes of rebirth—śukram etad ativartanti – and therefore people adore these great beings.
+A burnt seed cannot germinate into a plant, though it may look like a seed to all outside perception.
+So is the condition of the knower of Brahman in this world.
+He transcends the causes of rebirth—śukram etad ativartanti; therefore, people adore these great beings.
 By the vibration that automatically arises around this person, a kind of purifying atmosphere is created.
-There is an aura around a knower of Brahman which reaches some distance according to the intensity of the realisation.
+There is an aura around the knower of Brahman which reaches some distance according to the intensity of the realisation.
 It may be some feet, some kilometres, or even longer distances.
 The light of the Atman emanating from within into longer distances outside the body is called the aura of a person.
 The radiance cannot be seen with the eyes, but those effects can be felt.

-Tapso vāpy aliṅgāt: By any kind of ostentation, pretention, vainglorious appearance in public life, this is not to be attained.
-The great in society need not be really great in the eye of God.
-And austerities which are just physically oriented, and even torturous mental restraints, may not be adequate for the sake of the Atman because the highest tapas is love of God.
-Mumukshutva and all austerity converge in this intense longing, devotion, and any kind of tapas or austerity minus devotion or longing and ends only in a kind of mortification of the spirit will not lead us to the Atman.
+Tapso vāpy aliṅgāt: By any kind of ostentation, pretension, vainglorious appearance in public life, this is not to be attained.
+A great person in society need not be really great in the eye of God.
+And austerities which are just physically oriented, and even torturous mental restraints, may not be adequate for the sake of the Atman, because the highest tapas is love of God.
+Mumukshutva, and all austerity, converge in this intense longing, devotion; and any kind of tapas or austerity, minus devotion or longing, ends only in a kind of mortification of the spirit, and will not lead us to the Atman.

 Now the following verses, with which we will conclude the Upanishad, speak of the final attainment of the soul, unity with Brahman, the attainment of the final goal.
 How do we attain that?
 Some examples and illustrations are given here to make it clear as to how we unite ourselves with Brahman.

-Samprāpyainam ṛṣayo jñāna-tṛptāḥ kṛtātmāno vīta-rāgāḥ praśāntāḥ, te sarvagaṁ sarvataḥ prāpya dhīrā yuktātmānas sarvam evāviśanti (3.2.5): Those who are calm and quiet in their minds, free from internal desires and external constraints of the senses, wanting nothing—those who have done everything that is to be done in this world and are ready to leave, bag and baggage, satisfied with knowledge only and wanting nothing else through knowledge, knowing knowledge as the final end in itself, realising that knowledge is being and it is not an instrument for the acquisition of something outside—having attained the Atman by these means, the blessed souls enter into that which is everywhere, from all sides, and become all themselves.
-The soul, when it enters Brahman, enters into that which is everywhere; and enters not only from one direction or from one passage, it enters from all sides.
+Samprāpyainam ṛṣayo jñāna-tṛptāḥ kṛtātmāno vīta-rāgāḥ praśāntāḥ, te sarvagaṁ sarvataḥ prāpya dhīrā yuktātmānas sarvam evāviśanti (3.2.5): Those who are calm and quiet in their minds, free from internal desires and external constraints of the senses, wanting nothing—those who have done everything that is to be done in this world and are ready to leave, bag and baggage, satisfied with knowledge only and wanting nothing else through knowledge, knowing knowledge as the final end in itself, realising that knowledge is being, and it is not an instrument for the acquisition of something outside—having attained the Atman by these means, the blessed souls enter into that which is everywhere, from all sides, and become all themselves.
+The soul, when it enters Brahman, enters into that which is everywhere; and it enters not only from one direction or from one passage, it enters from all sides.
 When we enter a house, we enter through one door only, and not through all the doors.
 But the soul, inasmuch as it has expanded its dimension to infinity, enters Brahman, which is everywhere, from every side.
-From all ten directions, the soul will enter Brahman.
-And having entered it, the Atman becomes all things.
+From all ten directions, the soul will enter Brahman; and having entered it, the Atman becomes all things.

 What is meant by ‘all things’?
 This is a question of interpretation according to the school of thought.
-It may mean becoming all things, it may mean becoming the Supreme Absolute which is all things.
+It may mean becoming all things; it may mean becoming the Supreme Absolute, which is all things.
 This is a simple and plain answer.
-Or it may mean becoming all the fourteen worlds at one stroke so that in our very personality we will see the fourteen worlds scintillating as Virat Svarupa itself.
-Or it may mean that we are able to see ourselves in every little creature in this world, in every leaf, tree, stone and atom.
+Or it may mean becoming all the fourteen worlds at one stroke so that, in our very personality, we will see the fourteen worlds scintillating as the Virat Svarupa itself.
+Or it may mean that we are able to see ourselves in every little creature in this world, in every tree, leaf, stone and atom.
 The Sun, the Moon, the stars and the firmament—we will find ourselves spread out everywhere.
-So whatever be the manner in which we understand this state of affairs, the final significance is that the soul, having become infinite on account of total freedom from all desires, enters the Infinite.
+Whatever be the manner in which we understand this state of affairs, the final significance is that the soul, having become infinite on account of total freedom from all desire, enters the Infinite.
 It is the Infinite entering the Infinite.
 Therefore, it enters in an infinite manner and becomes the Infinite itself.
 So the Infinite enters the Infinite in infinite ways, and becomes the Infinite.
 That is the meaning of this half verse: te sarvagaṁ sarvataḥ prāpya dhīrā yuktātmānas sarvam evāviśanti.
 It is a great blessedness to listen to these words.
-Even listening to these words and bestowing a little thought on what this means will purge us of all our sins and past karmas.
+Even listening to these words, and bestowing a little thought on what this means, will purge us of all our sins and past karmas.